Omnia-Mohamed26/IBM-HR-Analytics-PowerBI/README.md

 ## 📌 Overview

-An interactive HR Analytics Dashboard built with **Power BI** using the IBM HR Analytics dataset.
+An interactive **HR Analytics Dashboard** built with **Power BI** using the IBM HR Analytics dataset.

-The dashboard provides insights into workforce demographics, promotion eligibility, retrenchment candidates, job satisfaction, employee performance, and other HR metrics to support data-driven decision-making.
+This dashboard provides actionable insights into workforce demographics, employee performance, promotion eligibility, retrenchment planning, job satisfaction, and workforce distribution to support informed HR decision-making.

 ---